LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 ---

+#### Locally

+Current mobile library information provided online is poor, inaccessible, hard to read, and difficult to maintain.
+Many mobile library timetables are still published in PDF format, and while these are good for printing, they often make accessibility mistakes such as using colour coding to convey information.
+PDF is also a poor format in general for accessibililty [as detailed on GOV.UK](https://www.gov.uk/guidance/how-to-publish-on-gov-uk/accessible-pdfs), and it is now a legal requirement to address these issues.

+By collecting and publishing just the data for mobile libraries, the task of presenting this information can be shared and made available to services locally.

+- A single, accessible format for PDF timetables could be automatically generated from the data.
+- The option to embed HTML stop lists on local authority websites could also be provided from the data

+#### Nationally

 This data provides full timetable information for mobile library stops.
-It would be possible to create a national view of mobile libraries that displayed where they were at any time, and where a citizen's nearest stop was.
+It will be possible to create a national view of mobile libraries that displayed where they are at any time, and where a citizen's nearest stop is.

 For an example usage see this [mobile library dashboard](https://www.mobilelibraries.org).